String Concatenation6:39 with Jay McGavren

 type myvar and it will print what myvar contains for you.
 2:40

-You can see that myvar is ineffective, it still contains just a string.
+You can see that myvar is unaffected, it still contains just "a string".
 2:46

 To concatenate the string and actually change the value that's held in 2:51

 the variable, we can use an abbreviated assignment operator.
 2:54

 We'll talk about those operators more later, but 2:58